telerik/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### dragend

 Fires when item dragging ends but before the item's position is changed in the DOM.
-This event is suitable for preventing the sort action.
+This event is suitable for preventing the drag action.

 #### Event Data

 ##### e.action `String`

-Possible values are: "sort" - indicates that item's position was changed inside the same ListBox container; "remove" - indicates that the item was removed from current ListBox widget; "receive" - indicates that the item was received by a connected ListBox widget instance;
+Possible values are: "drag" - indicates that item's position was changed inside the same ListBox container; "remove" - indicates that the item was removed from current ListBox widget; "receive" - indicates that the item was received by a connected ListBox widget instance;

 ##### e.preventDefault `Function`

-If invoked prevents the sort action.
+If invoked prevents the drag action.
 The element will be reverted at its original position.
 The hint and placeholder will be destroyed.

 ##### e.items `Array`